DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   to specify which type of instance to create (single or burst), and additional calls for ``rte_distributor_poll_pkt_burst`` and ``rte_distributor_return_pkt_burst``, among others.

-* The architecture TILE-Gx and the associated mpipe driver are not maintained and will be removed in 17.05.